-PSYC 250 DEVELOPMENTAL PSYCHOLOGY (CCN) (IT CERTIFICATE LEVELIII)
+PSYC 250 DEVELOPMENTAL PSYCHOLOGY (CCN) (IT CERTIFICATE LEVEL III)

 Students in this course will study human development from conception to death.
 Special attention will be given to the interrelationship of the physiological, psychological, emotional and social forces of development.
 This course is specifically designed for students majoring in Psychology.
-Students double majoring in Psychology and Education should take PSYC 255 and also register for PSYC 399.
+Students double majoring in Psychology and Education should take PSYC 255-Child and Adolescent Psychology and also register for PSYC 399-Reading in Psychology.
 Pre-requisite: PSYC 111.
-Fall.
+Alternate years, Spring 2009.

-PSYC 255 CHILDANDADOLESCENT PSYCHOLOGY (CCN)
+PSYC 255 CHILD AND ADOLESCENT PSYCHOLOGY (CCN)